Pacific Hake

 Pacific Hake, Merluccius productus.
 Fish caught from coastal waters off Newport Beach, California, December 2020.
 Length: 29 cm (11 inches).
 Catch, photograph and identification courtesy of Ben Cantrell, San Diego, California.

 Pacific Hake, Merluccius productus.
 Fish caught from coastal waters off Loreto, Baja California Sur, June 2021.
 Length: 62 cm (2 feet 0 inches).
 Weight: 1.5 kg (3 lbs 6 oz).
-Photographs of this fish have been submitted for a new International Game Fish Association world record.
-Catch, photograph and identification courtesy of Chris Wheaton, Santa Fe Springs, California.
+Fish was the new International Game Fish Association world record until surpassed in 2023.
+Catch, photograph and identification courtesy of Chris Wheaton, Fullerton, California.

 The Pacific Hake, Merluccius productus, is a member of the Merlucciid Hake or Merlucciidae Family, that is also known as the North-pacific Hake and the Pacific Whiting and in Mexico as merluza norteña.
 There are three recognized stocks of Pacific Hake with varying locations, spawning dates, and sizes; these were historically divided into three different species – the Cortez Hake, Merluccius hernandezi, the Pacific Hake, Merluccius productus, and the Panama Hake, Merluccius angustimanus, however, they have now been consolidated into just the Merluccius productus species, even though many scientists still recognize Merluccius angustimanus as a different species.
 Globally, there are twenty-three species that have been placed in five genera in the Merlucciidae Family of which thirteen species are in the genus Merluccius, of which two are found in Mexican waters, one in the Atlantic and one in the Pacific Ocean.